EDUCATION

 Are chatbots effective for universities?

-Yes, higher ed chatbots have proven highly effective, with institutions reporting improved student satisfaction, reduced administrative costs, increased enrollment conversion rates, and more efficient campus operations.
+Yes, higher ed chatbots have proven highly effective, with institutions reporting improved student satisfaction, measurably reduced administrative load — Georgia State University estimates it would have needed to hire 10 additional full-time staff to handle the volume of student messages managed by its Pounce chatbot in a single enrollment cycle — and increased enrollment conversion rates.
 Success depends on proper implementation and ongoing optimization.

 Can a chatbot support multiple languages?